metasfresh/metasfresh-documentation/_webui_collection/EN/Define_contractual_terms_commission.md

 ---
-title: How do I define the contractual terms for commission contracts?
+title: How do I specify the contractual terms for commission contracts?
 layout: default
 tags:
   - Workflow